joseluu/cat-feeder/README.md

 The MCU control board also monitors 3 infrared detectors for tracking the cat or the environment, someday these will feed the house automation MQTT

+The MCU publishes a web interface on the local network using mDNS at address: http://feed-cat.local/

+The web interface allows to manually operate the motor (hence feed the cat) The web interface also logs the IR detectors activity

+To avoid a stuck feed screw, the firmware does a reverse rotationn first, then a forward rotation, this has proven reliable.